Why marine spatial planning?

 Because not all of the outputs from marine areas, especially natural services such as wildlife habitat and nutrient cycling, can be expressed in monetary terms, markets cannot perform the allocation tasks.
 Some public process must be used to decide what mix of outputs from the marine area will be produced over time and space.
 That process is marine spatial planning.

 Defining marine spatial planning

 Marine spatial planning is a public process of analyzing and allocating the spatial and temporal distribution of human activities in marine areas to achieve ecological, economic, and social objectives that usually have been specified through a political process.
 Characteristics of marine spatial planning include ecosystem-based, area-based, integrated, adaptive, strategic and participatory.

-Marine spatial planning is not an end in itself, but a practical way to create and establish a more rational use of marine space and the interactions between its uses, to balance demands for development with the need to protect the environment, and to achieve social and economic objectives in an open and planned way.
+Marine spatial planning is not an end in itself, but a practical way to create and establish a more rational use of marine space and the interactions between its uses, to balance demands for development with the need to protect the environment, and to deliver social and economic outcomes in an open and planned way.

 What is marine spatial planning NOT?

 Marine spatial planning is not a one-time plan.
 The context for planning is constantly changing.
 Science contributes new knowledge.
-Monitoring and evaluation adds new information about the effectiveness, efficiency, and equity of alternative management measures.
+Monitoring and evaluation adds new information about the effectiveness, efficiency, and equity of alternative management actions.
 Technology improves.
 Social, economic, and political conditions change over time.
 Plans should be updated periodically to reflect these changing conditions.

 .
 While a network of marine protected areas might be one outcome of MSP, it seeks to balance economic development and environmental conservation, and not focus on only on the goals of conservation or protection.